darrylgit/GroupCollaborationTool/README.md

 git push origin my_feature_branch_name_here
 ```

-9. Go to your forked repo on github and create a pull request from your feature branch to master
+5. Go to your forked repo on GitHub and create a pull request from your feature branch to master